rubensworks/article-privacy-decentralized/content/framework.md

 Following the approach from [Vander Sande et al.](cite:cites tpf_amf), each summary consists of 4 parts, corresponding to the 4 components in RDF quads, as illustrated in [](#figure-summary-components).
+This summary approach is followed because it enables querying for any possible quad pattern combination, where quad pattern queries are the fundamental elements of SPARQL queries.

 <figure id="figure-summary-components">
 <img src="img/summary-components.svg" alt="[Summarization of a file]" height="150px" class="figure-width-half">